Introduction to Java IO

 24. ByteArrayInputStream: This class uses an internal buffer to read the byte array from the input stream.

-25. ByteArrayOutputStream: This class is used to write the data into a byte array.
+25. ByteArrayOutputStream: This class writes the data into a byte array.

 Conclusion – Java IO